jvohryzek/HADES/README.md

 3. `p3_HADES_DMT_dynamic_analysis_publication.m`: MATLAB script to calculate dynamic analysis
 4. `p4_HADES_DMT_latent_space_analysis_publication.m`: MATLAB script to calculate latent space analysis analysis

-## Auxilary Files
+## Auxilary File descriptions
 1. `HCP_denseFC_2_vertices.m`: MATLAB script to load the dense FC
 2. `HADES_basis_denseFC_vertex_on_HCP.m`: MATLAB scripts to run the laplace decomposition on the dense FC
 3. `HADES_plotting_basis.m`: MATLAB script to plot the functional harmonics on the cortical surface
 4. `DMT_FMRI_main_projectsFH`: MATLAB script to run the Functional Harmonic projections to the DMT dataset

 ## Installation
 Simply download the repository to get started.

-In this following repository,
+In order to run the code two additional files (Functional Harmonics (FHs) and projections of FHs to the DMT dataset) have to be downloaded from the OSF repository: https://osf.io/asntf/ you can find further instruction in the results folder.

+HADES pipeline [p1-p4].

+To run the code p1 uses the FHs projections on the fMRI resting-state data.
+The OSF repository provided the FHs projections onto the DMT dataset.

+For personal use the appropriate dataset FHs projections should be provided in the cifti 64k vertices format.

 Inside each code file, you'll find comments and documentation to guide you through usage.
 The repository serves as standalone for the HADES method.
 Please Consult the documentiaton for further guidance

 ## Downloading data
-Due to their privacy the DMT data is available upon request from the original authors of the experiment.
+Due to privacy the DMT data is only provided in terms of the FHs projections.
+The original data is available upon request from the authors of the experiment.
-To derive the Functional Harmonics, the HCP dataset was used.
-As the file size exceeds github limit we share OSF repository where the additional files can be accessed.
+To derive the Functional Harmonics, the dense functional connectome of the HCP dataset was used and can be accessed here.
 Important: Certain parts of generate_paper_figures.m and generate_paper_suppfigures.m rely on this OSF-hosted data.
 Ensure it's saved in the correct folders for smooth script execution.

 ## Original data